THD-AI-2023/Devablos-Project-V2/server/README.md

 ## Environment Variables

-Create a `.env` file in the root of the `server` directory and add necessary configurations, e.g., OpenAI API key.
+Create a `.env` file in the root of the `server` directory and add necessary configurations, such as the OpenAI API key.

 ## Build for Production